 Companies are under attack.

 News headlines warn about hijacked email, ransomware and hacked databases, while regulators, laws and professional standards make it increasingly clear that businesses must protect their critical information and operations, with executives responsible for any breaches.
 The risks are real.
 Unfortunately, many organizations lack the expertise to implement an effective security program.
 In particular, many board members and senior executives lack familiarity with the key issues to supervise a security strategy.
-This paper presents several elements of information and cyber security, including how Chief Information Security Officers (CISOs) and virtual CISOs can provide advisory expertise to companies.
+This article presents several elements of information and cyber security, including how Chief Information Security Officers (CISOs) and virtual CISOs can provide advisory expertise to companies.

 Business requirements for information and cybersecurity are changing rapidly.
 Regulations; international, U.S., and state laws; and accepted best practice security standards all demand attention.
 As examples of these new requirements, in 2017 both the Securities and Exchange Commission (SEC) and the National Association of Corporate Directors (NACD) issued enhanced guidelines for information and cybersecurity.